janscience/Teensy_Amp/README.md

 - [R4.0](R4.0)
   ![R40](R4.0/images/Teensy_Amp-R40.png)
-  An eight-channel single-ended amplifier with analog-digital converter based on [TI PCM1865](https://www.ti.com/product/PCM1865) together with CAN bus communication on an 80x80mm PCB.
+  An eight-channel single-ended (but quasi-differential) amplifier with analog-digital converter based on [TI PCM1865](https://www.ti.com/product/PCM1865) together with CAN bus communication on an 80x80mm PCB.